Teaching Children About Healthy Eating: A Guide for Parents

 Emphasize Portion Control

 Educate your child about appropriate portion sizes using visual aids, such as relating a closed fist to a serving of pasta, rice, or cereal, and equating a meat portion to the size of their palm.
 Highlight the importance of regulating fat intake by limiting it to the size of the top of their thumb.
+Encourage them to eat slowly, savor each bite, and listen to their body.
+This practice fosters a healthy relationship with food and prevents overeating.

-Prioritize a Nutrient-Rich Breakfast
+Prioritize a Nutrient Rich Breakfast

 Kickstart your child’s day with a balanced breakfast comprising nutrient-dense ingredients like plain yogurt and fresh fruit, steering clear of calorie-dense, low-nutrient options like sweetened cereals and pastries.